adopt-it/terraform-iam-AWS-users/README.md

 ## Background

 Terraform modules & scripts to create user, groups & roles within AWS IAM.

-Let's say we have two groups of users.
+Moreover, let us say we have two groups of users.
 The first group - "Developers", with users: Eugene, Milo, Abigail, Aidan.
 The second group - "Ops", with users: Santiago, Felix, Morgan.

 Furthermore, we want to achive the following tasks: